ddashcz/c4-integration-store/scripts/07 List children M and VM/README.md

 ## How to run

-All scrips reads authentication information from environment variables.
+All scripts reads authentication information from environment variables.

 |Environment variable name|Value description|
 |-|-|